conceptsandtraining/InstILIAS/README.md

 ### Configuration
 The Ilias-installer relies on a github-repository as the source of configuration files.
+There can be 1 - n repo-paths in the `config_repos.yaml`.
 The corresponding repo-paths should be specified in `$HOMEDIR/.ilse/config_repos.yaml`.
+If the folder `$HOMEDIR/.ilse` doesn´t exists yet, create it first.
 Please refer to `config_repos_default.yaml` for the required layout.

 The name of the config file is always `ilse_config.yaml`.
-Each config file is inside a directory that represents the customomer name.
+Each config file is inside a directory that represents the customer name.

-* Edit the file src/default.yaml
+* Edit the file src/default_config.yaml
 * Save the file as ilse_config.yaml
-* Push the file into the destination folder of the repo named above.
+* Push the file into the destination folder of the repo named above or store it localy.

 ### Required configuration entries